Hans Hofmann (1880–1966)

 Page 3 overleaf: landscape, pencil

-Page 4: diagrams and text, “1.
-We have to experience in volumes.
-2. Translate them on a plane with planes.
-3. With the help of lines.
-If a point moves a line moves a. a. [arrives at] plane, plane moves a. a. body body moves arrives space movements?”, pencil
+Page 4: diagrams and text, “1 We have to experience in volumes.
+2 Translate them on a plane with planes.
+3 With the help of lines / regula [sic] bodies. / 3 regular planes.
+2 lines. / creation of volume If point moves arises a line. a line moves a. a. [arrives at] plane, plane moves a. a. body / body moves arises spatial movements?”, pencil

 Page 4 overleaf: isometric diagrams, sketch, “angular isometric / parallel isometric / following the eye line / 12a / drawing relation [illegible]”, pencil